OSSpk/Handwritten-Digits-Classification-Using-KNN-Multiclass_Perceptron-SVM/README.md

 # A Comparative Study on Handwritten Digits Recognition using Classifiers like K-NN, Multiclass Perceptron and SVM

+For the full report, refer to the file named "**Detailed Report.pdf**".

 ## Problem Statement
 The task at hand is to classify handwritten digits using supervised machine learning methods.
 The digits belong to classes of    0 – 9.